 Tempeh is a healthy source of plant-based protein and other nutrients, like phosphorus, magnesium, riboflavin, and antioxidants, Agyeman says.
-"There are so many health benefits, including better heart health, stronger bones, and better digestion," she adds.
+"There are so many health benefits, including better heart health,2 stronger bones3, and better digestion4," she adds.

 Along with those nutrients, Kimberlain says tempeh is high in B vitamins, and because it's packed into a block, it's more dense in nutrients than tofu.